 EM is calculated by dividing a company’s Operating Cash Flow minus Capital Charge by their Invested Capital.

-Traditional accounting-based valuation methods provide an incomplete view of a company’s value by not accounting for investment to generate the Earnings, Cost of Capital, Inflation or Cash Flow.
-Because EM corrects these accounting distortions by taking into account Asset Life, Asset Mix, Asset Age, Capital Structure and Growth, effectively linking the income statement and balance sheet, EM levels have a much higher correlation with market Values.
+Because EM answers these questions and corrects accounting distortions by taking into account Asset Life, Asset Mix, Asset Age, Capital Structure and Growth, effectively linking the income statement and balance sheet, EM levels have a much higher correlation with market Values.

 A company’s performance measure must serve as a proxy for its market value creation.
 Successful corporations consider cash flow, investment, competition & risk when setting strategy with the goal of creating shareholder value.
 But not all management teams are successful at creating shareholder value.
 AFG’s Economic Margin can help investment managers clearly distinguish management teams ability to create shareholder value.